Eviction prevention programs in Maryland.

 Financial help for tenants to stop an eviction

-Financial aid is generally reserved for people that are faced with a short term housing crisis.
+Financial help for low-income families with an eviction is generally reserved for people that are faced with a short term housing crisis.
 It will need to be caused by an unexpected emergency that was not caused by the tenant, such as a medical crisis or maybe some form of unexpected reduction in income.
 The demand for homeless prevention assistance in Maryland is very high, and resources are limited.
 So only a limited number of applications will be approved.

 The ESG program is funded by the federal government, HUD, and other agencies.
 Another key partner is the Continuum of Care in Maryland, and all these groups work together to help qualified families or individuals who are at risk of first-time homelessness.
 Some of the main components of the program are below.

-• Since funding is limited, other forms of assistance will be explored, such as loans, relocation to a more affordable apartment, and similar options.
+- Since funding is limited, other forms of assistance will be explored, such as loans, relocation to a more affordable apartment, and similar options when eviction is imminent.
 Counseling will be provided to deal with any budgeting or financial literacy needs.

-The currently homeless in Maryland can also explore rapid re-housing as well.
+The currently homeless in Maryland, whether evicted or homeless for another reason, can also explore rapid re-housing as well.
 This is another resource available in a certain number of cases.
 For qualified families, they will need to attend case management and may need to go through transitional housing until their situation is stabilized.
 Specialists from non-profit agencies and social services will also work with the homeless individual to help them overcome any barriers they have to stable housing.

 Additional rental and housing assistance may be provided to those individuals faced with certain situations.
 For example, the large number of veterans in Maryland may be able to participate in eviction prevention as the result of SSVF, which is focused on their needs.
 Additional resources may be for the disabled, senior citizens, or victims of domestic violence in Maryland.
 Non-profits or a local social service organization may have funds dedicated to help pay for rental or deposit costs in those cases.

 Disabled people, or families with someone with a handicap, will get housing support as well.
-There are low-income apartments in Maryland, rehousing and moving assistance, and other benefits.
+There are low-income apartments in Maryland, rehousing and moving assistance, and other benefits as well as solutions other than an eviction.
 The goal is to ensure the disabled have a safe and supportive home or apartment to live.
 More on housing for people on SSI.

 Maryland rehousing for homeless people or families

-Rehousing for homeless people or families may also involve the distribution of funds from ESG.
+Rehousing for homeless people that were evicted may also involve the distribution of funds from ESG.
 There may be assistance to pay for a portion of a security or utility deposit, moving costs, and first months rent on a new apartment.
 Some counties may also assist with the housing search and placement process in an effort to get the client into some type of low income apartment.

 The process may also include short term housing in either a homeless shelter, local hotel or motel.
 The Maryland Department of Human Resources Office, or other charities that offer rehousing services, want to get the homeless family into a safe place to live as soon as possible.
-This is especially true during the winter months.
+This is especially true during the winter months as an eviction during cold weather can lead to medical issues.
 If all the shelters are full, then some Maryland agencies will still help a tenant that was evicted as they may provide motel vouchers for free.

-Homeowners that are faced with foreclosure and resulting homeless may also be qualified to receive assistance.
+Homeowners that are faced with foreclosure and resulting homeless may also be qualified to receive assistance from homeless prevention.
 HUD certified housing counselors will provide them with free advice on any options that may be available, ranging from help with loan modifications to improving their credit.

-However, the fact is that some homeowners may be just to far behind on their mortgage payments.
+However, the fact is that some homeowners (or renters) may be just to far behind on their mortgage payments to stop from being evicted or being homeless.
 In those cases Maryland may coordinate rehousing for them, as noted above.
 Case managers can help them locate a more affordable home and there may be a combination of loans or maybe ESG grants to pay a portion of the security deposit on the new home.

 Local eviction help, homeless prevention and security deposit help in MD